fshowalter/movielog-archive/reviews/psycho-circus-1967.md

 :imdb_id: tt0060865
 :grade: C
 ---

-Sometimes a movie can't live up to its own opening scene. _Circus of Fear_ (_Psycho Circus_, here in the US) opens with a precision armored car robbery.
-Executed in broad daylight on London's Tower bridge.
-There's no dialog, but the editing gives the sequence a relentless rhythm.
-Everything goes off according to plan, until one of the crooks panics and shoots one of the guards.
+_Circus of Fear_ (_Psycho Circus_, here in the US) opens with a shot of Klaus Kinski's wrist watch.
+He's part of a group of thieves preparing to execute a daylight holdup of an armored car as it crosses London's Tower bridge.
+There's no dialog.
+The crooks work on a precise timetable.
+Two men setup a road block to divert oncoming traffic, then rush to setup the escape route.
+Two others take out the escort car and maneuver the armored car to the other side of the bridge.
+Kinski knocks out the bridge operator and raises the bridge.
+Everything goes according to plan until one of the thieves panics and shoots one of the guards.

-At this point, with a title like _Circus of Fear_ and no Christopher Lee in sight, one can imagine theater-goers in 1966 wondering if they were in the wrong theater.
+At this point, one can imagine theater-goers in 1966 wondering if they were in the right theater.
+There's no sign of a circus or top-billed Christopher Lee.
+As if to assure those confused patrons, the opening titles fade in as the crooks make good on their escape.
+There's even a catchy title theme.

-The criminals escape and word comes from the unseen mastermind that the hood that panicked should be the one to deliver the loot.
-The crook makes his way to the meet-up spot, a deserted circus tent, where he's killed by an unseen assailant.

-Then the movie shifts.
+Unfortunately, the rest of the film never matches this inspired opening.

+It turns out the entire heist was a MacGuffin.
+In the span of a few minutes, all the crooks, save Kinski, are all killed off.
+This was a German co-production and Kinski was a big star in Germany.
+He seems to be here strictly for name recognition, as he spends the rest of the movie doing nothing but lurking about in the shadows.

-The police track some of the stolen money to a circus.
-Christopher Lee finally shows up, though he spends most of the film wearing a black hood.
-The cops try to find the money but people keep dying thanks to that pesky off-screen assailant.
+The setting shifts to the winter home of the Barberini circus.
+The pacing slows.
+Things get talky.
+Over twenty minutes in, Christopher Lee finally shows up as a lion tamer who spends most of the film wearing a black balaclava.
+Leo Genn plays a police inspector trying to find the stolen money.

+From here, the movies devolves into an unremarkable whodunit.
+An unseen, knife-throwing assailant picks off potential suspects.
 There are lots of red herrings and at least one plot twist you'll likely see coming before everything is wrapped up.

-All well and good, but a let down after the great opening.
+All well and good, but a much more interesting mystery is what the cast and crew could have done with a better script.